 Payne said it is not clear who brought the .22 caliber bullet to school.
 Officials said it is possible the bullet was brought accidentally by a student who hunts.

 "It is hunting season," Doucette said.
-"This could be as innocent as the cartridge falling out of
+"This could be as innocent as the cartridge falling out of someone’s sweatshirt pocket, or out of their pocket if they went to take money out.

 Prior to dismissal, sixth-grade students were moved to the cafeteria and seventh- and eighth-grade students assembled in the gymnasium, where administrators told them there had been a safety issue.